wo114514/Tutorial/README.md

 # mdmbypass
-A way to Bypass / Delete MDM
+A way to Bypass MDM